2025 Official Film Selections

 The Awards.

-2024 Official DFF Film Selections
+2024 DFF Films

 • Caught in a lie, Isha is forced to live a double life after discovering a “utopian” society in the building next door to her dilapidated apartment.